 Koh Phi Phi Ferry Pier

-- Travel services to Khao Sok National Park depart from Ton Sai Pier in Koh Phi Phi.
+Travel services from Koh Phi Phi to Khao Sok National Park depart from Ton Sai Pier in Koh Phi Phi.

 Khao Sok Bus Stop